ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ## Role-based access

-Individual access to Client Center sections is determined strictly based on the **[external access role](../sales/customers/external-access.md#roles)** a user is assigned.
+Individual access to the Client Center is determined based on the **[external access role](../sales/customers/external-access.md#roles)** a user is assigned.

-Each subsequent role in the table below also includes the rights granted by the previous.
+Each subsequent role in the table below also includes the rights granted by the previous:

 | Role                   | Home | Orders              | Billing              | User Management | Customer Information | Notes                                                                                   |
 |-------------------------|------|----------------------|----------------------|------------------|------------------------|-----------------------------------------------------------------------------------------|